Average Car Mileage UK

 While the average UK car travelled 7,600 miles in 2018, those driving petrol cars drove 30% less on average compared to diesel cars.
 Diesel cars drove 9,400 miles on average, while petrol cars covered 6,600 miles in 2018.
 This is not surprising as those who drive more tend to gravitate towards diesel cars due to better gas mileage, especially given that the average motorist spends over £1,000 a year on car fuel.

 |How Many Miles do UK Motorists Drive Each Year?||Mileage|

 Why You Should Track Your Annual Car Mileage

 Having a good understanding of your annual mileage is more important that you might think.
-Car insurance contracts are based upon a certain estimated mileage and if you go over that, a claim that might otherwise be valid might be denied.
+Car insurance quotes and contracts are based upon a certain estimated mileage and if you go over that, a claim that might otherwise be valid might be denied.
 To some extent this is a reasonable position on the part of car insurance companies, because the more you drive the higher the odds of an accident and associated insurance claims.
 Insurance companies charge higher rates for cars that drive more, and expect car owners to pay for the risk they present.